-Attendees raise many questions during airport meeting at The Gateway meeting Thursday at The Gateway, several people asked questions of the city administrator.
+Attendees raise many questions during airport meeting at The Gateway • Who wrote the petition?
+Mr. total, with 5 percent for the city to that he was the project manager.
+Afmeeting Thursday at The Gateway, several people asked questions of the city administrator.